victorliu-sq/PaperWriting/FlashSMP.md

 ## Shortcoming of previous work

 Efficient algorithms for Stable Marriage Problems (SMP) are critical as problem sizes grow and computational resources evolve.
 Technological advancements in the twentieth century led to regular increases in processor clock speeds, naturally accelerating the GS algorithm.
 However, since the early 21st century, we have seen an end to these "free rides" as Moore's Law approaches its limits \cite{10.5555/2385452}.
 With the rise of advanced parallel architectures like multicore processors and GPUs, exploiting the parallelism of SMP algorithms has become both inevitable and necessary.

 Despite its importance, research on parallel SMP algorithms has been limited due to the inherent complexities of this task.
 To our knowledge, the only parallel algorithm that outperforms the sequential Gale-Shapley (GS) algorithm is the parallel McVitie-Wilson algorithm.
-While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it less efficient than its CPU implementation.
+While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it even less efficient than its CPU implementation.
 This highlights the pressing need for a more efficient algorithm that fully exploits the high bandwidth of modern computing architectures, particularly GPUs.

-Parallelizing SMP computation presents significant challenges for developing parallel algorithms due to its workload-dependent nature.

 ## Definition of Challenges

-Developing an efficient parallel SMP algorithm presents three non-trivial challenges for us to address.
+Developing an efficient parallel SMP algorithm presents 4 non-trivial challenges for us to address.

-The workload, namely SMP instances, consists of preference lists for each individual: each man ranks women from highest to lowest preference, and each woman ranks men similarly.
+The workload, namely SMP instances, consists of preference lists for each individual where each man ranks women from highest to lowest preference, and each woman ranks men similarly.

-In a parallel algorithm, each unpaired man is represented by a thread to make proposals.

-When multiple men propose to the same woman, the threads compete for the same shared memory location, requiring synchronization to ensure the woman accepts the best proposal.

 1

-Another significant challenge in developing efficient SMP algorithms is optimizing memory access patterns to reduce latency and improve cache performance.
+The first challenge in developing efficient SMP algorithms is optimizing memory access patterns to reduce latency and improve cache performance since GS is a memory operation intensive algorithm.

 Poor memory access patterns can lead to frequent cache misses, which degrade the overall performance of both sequential and parallel implementations.

+By closely analyzing the GS algorithm, we have uncovered that there exists a one-to-one correspondence between the woman index and the rank of man in the preference list of women.

 2.

+In a parallel algorithm, each unpaired man is represented by a thread to make proposals.

+When multiple men propose to the same woman, the threads compete for the same shared memory location, requiring synchronization to ensure the woman accepts the best proposal.

 The second challenge is that In extreme cases where all preference lists are identical, all men will compete for the same woman.
 This scenario requires robust synchronization methods.
 CAS-based data structures, as Morrison and Afek have pointed out [19], may perform poorly under high contention due to work wasted by CAS failures.